daidong/daidong.github.io/_pages/about.md

 - Spring 2023 Fully Supported Ph.D.
 RA positions are available.
 Send emails for more details.
 - **ClusterLog** accepted by [FTXS 2022 Workshop](https://sites.google.com/view/ftxs2022) at SC'22.
 Congrats to Chris Egersdoerfer and Di Zhang.
 Chris is a Undergraduate Student.
 And this is his first paper!
 In this paper, we propose a new log pre-processing method to improve existing log-based anomaly detection methods.
 - **IOPathTune** accepted by SC'22 ACM Student Research Competition (SRC).
 Congrats to Md.
 Hasanur Rashid!
 Look forward to seeing everyone at SC'22.
 Hasanur also serves as Student Volunteer at SC.
+- An extended journal version of **Optane PMEM Performance** study is accepted CCF Transactions on High Performance Computing.
+Congrats to Abdullah Al Raqibul Islam. in this study, we systematically benchmarked Optane PMEM performance on various indexing data structures and made interesting observations.
+We are now working on a PMEM-based graph store.
+Feel free to contact us if you are interested.

 <h2 id="Research">Research Projects</h2>